isaacmade/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-Creating the rock paper scissors project for The Odin Project
+This is creating the rock paper scissors project for The Odin Project